hansake/IoT_MQTT_Node-RED_example/README.md

 It is assumed that the Arduino development environment is installed.

 Download "ArdMQTTio.ino" from the source directory and open it in the Arduino development environment.
+The address to the Mosquitto broker (i.e. the IP address of the RPi) must be updated to the correct value.
 Then upload the code to the Arduino UNO and the program will be started.

 ### Raspberry Pi